 The original approved capital programme (excluding the Housing Revenue Account) totalled £183m, which was amended during the year to £439m to reflect both programme slippage and re-profiling of schemes.
-Outturn capital spend was £315m which includes the payment of property development loans to the Council's development company Brick by Brick.
+Outturn capital spend was £232m, with the resultant underspend of £207m (47%) mainly attributable to slippage in the delivery of schemes.
+The impact of slippage from 2019/20 into the 2020/21 capital programme will be considered as part of the first Financial Performance Report for 2020/21 to Cabinet.